Peer support programs

 • Having additional support at the time of return to work.

-• Helping to reduce absenteeism and disability through early identification and access to helpful resources.
+• Reducing absenteeism and disability through early identification and access to helpful resources.

-• Potentially increasing effective usage of employee assistance programs because users may reach out for help earlier.
+• Potentially increasing effective usage of employee assistance programs.
+Users may be reaching out for help earlier.

 • Improving employee morale through recognition that their employer cares about their well-being.

-• Increasing manager comfort in addressing employee issues through the assistance of a peer supporter.
+• Increasing manager comfort in addressing employee issues with the help of a peer supporter.

 • Increasing employee retention and engagement.